 In simpler terms

-It is worth stressing that these three elements need to reconcile.
+It is worth stressing that these three elements need to be reconciled.
 It is important to ensure that there are no differences between what has been declared on the EMP201s for the tax year and what has been paid.
 Where there are differences, SARS will require an explanation for the difference when submitting the EMP501 declaration.
 Differences may result in further action required from the employer.
-To the extent where there is an underpayment to SARS, this may also result in penalties and interest levied.
-This is why having accurate and up to date payroll information for each employee is critical.
+To the extent that there is an underpayment to SARS, this may also result in penalties and interest levied.
+This is why having accurate and up-to-date payroll information for each employee is critical.

 Why it is important to submit accurate payroll data

 Payroll data submitted to SARS is used to pre-populate data on the individual’s personal income tax return.
 It is therefore essential to report the correct information.
 Any discrepancies may result in the need to amend the individual’s tax certificate and perform a resubmission of the EMP501 and tax certificate data.

 Payroll data is the basis on which an employer complies with the governing legislation in terms of employment law and taxation and is also the means by which SARS will assess compliance.
 Note that the burden of proof lies with the employer should SARS request supporting documents for assessment, verification, or audit.
 Payroll records must be retained by the employer for a period of five years from the date of submission of a return.